-Gianvito Rossi’s Japanese-Inspired Collection Featured Gilded Dragons and Cherry Blossoms
+Gianvito Rossi’s Japan-Inspired Collection Featured Gilded Dragons & Cherry Blossoms

 Rich hues, including red and shades of purple, were also incorporated across the collection.

-While the women’s styles were in the spotlight, there’s some big news on the men’s front as well.
-Two standalone men’s locations are set to open later this year in Milan and Paris.
+While the women’s collection was in the spotlight, there was some big news on the men’s front as well.
+Rossi revealed that two standalone men’s stores are set to open later this year in Milan and Paris.

-The designer also recently opened another boutique in Miami and is expanding to South Coast Plaza in California later this year.
+The designer also recently opened a boutique in Miami and is expanding to South Coast Plaza in California later this year.

 Click through the slideshow to see the full Gianvito Rossi fall ’17 collection.